 There are many things in our culture that have just become normal and remain unquestioned.
 Yet every once and a while, someone breaks that mold.
 As a result, they are met with astonishment and questions.
 In the case of large families with lots of children, the thought of it often goes against what many people have grown up to believe about family size and even financial obligations.
 So the question often arises: “How do you do it?”
-Pastor Scott Harper is very familiar with this scenario and he prevents a thought provoking answer.
-The answer is in the question: What does the Bible say about trusting God?
+Pastor Scott Harper is very familiar with this scenario and he presents this thought provoking answer regarding trusting God with a large family.

 “How do you two do it?”